Use vulnerability scanning in offline and air-gapped environments

 Using Grype with Scan 1.0

-VMware recommends using Aqua Trivy with SCST - Scan 2.0 for offline or air-gapped environments due to the simplified setup and maintenance.
+VMware recommends using Aqua Trivy with SCST - Scan 2.0 for offline or air-gapped environments because of the simplified setup and maintenance.
 However, if you require policy enablement based on vulnerability scanning, use the following steps to enable Grype scanning with SCST - Scan 1.0.

 The Grype CLI attempts to perform two over-the-Internet calls: